markarmendariz/routing-demo-client/README.md

 Python client for routing-demo

 # Approach
-Since the vehicle routing problem (VRP) is classified as a HP-hard problem it becomes necessary to use a heuristic to implement a solution that will run in a reasonable amount of time as the number of nodes increase.
+Since the vehicle routing problem (VRP) is classified as a NP-hard problem it becomes necessary to use a heuristic to implement a solution that will run in a reasonable amount of time as the number of nodes increase.
 The Heuristic used is the Greedy Algorithm.